Queensland police put rape case on hold for 10 years

 A RAPE case involving children was sat on by Queensland police for 10 years despite the victims giving detailed accounts of the abuse.

-Following a shock court ruling, NewsRegional Media can reveal a stepfather convicted of raping his two stepdaughters was able to drive children around in a PCYC bus despite the victims making statements to Queensland police a decade earlier.
+Following a shock court ruling, it can be revealed a stepfather convicted of raping his two stepdaughters was able to drive children around in a PCYC bus despite the victims making statements to Queensland police a decade earlier.

 The stepfather, a former council worker who cannot be named, was sentenced to 14 years' jail after a jury found him guilty of sexually abusing the young girls between 1986 and 1997 at various family homes across Townsville.

-This week, the Supreme Court of Queensland ordered that the stepfather be retried after he successfully argued there were flaws in his 2018 trial and that they hindered his chance of acquittal.
+This week, the Supreme Court of Queensland ordered the stepfather be retried after he argued there were flaws in his 2018 trial and that they hindered his chance of acquittal.

-Shockingly, the online judgment revealed that the man's two stepdaughters, Emily* and Jane*, had given statements at Townsville Police Station 10 years before charges were laid.
+The online judgment revealed the man's two stepdaughters, Emily* and Jane*, had given statements at Townsville Police Station 10 years before charges were laid.

 No further steps were taken until 2016, when the sisters, "angry and wanting answers", phoned the officer after Jane had seen their stepfather driving a PCYC bus with children on it who "could not talk".